2021/22 | Conestoga College

 General Guidelines for Quality of Written Work

 In the Respiratory Therapy program, both in courses and clinical placement, there are continuous requirements for written work in a variety of formats (papers, assignments, forms and plans, handouts, etc.).
 It is expected that all students will meet the standard of English required within the profession.
 Faculty will identify students who are having difficulty in this area and will approach them to discuss the need for improvement.
-Students may be referred to the Learning Commons to help them improve the quality of their written work.
+Students may be referred to Student Success Services to help them improve the quality of their written work.

 General Guidelines for Submitting Written Work